Early Identification of Children’s Vision Problems is Essential!

 Children under the age of six who do not receive proper and regular vision screenings and eye examinations are at risk of facing a lifetime of vision loss due to several common and correctable visual difficulties.
 Amblyopia (lazy eye) and strabismus (crossed eyes), if not detected and treated early enough, can cause loss of vision.
 Fortunately, if these diseases are detected and treated before the age of six, their blinding effects can be reversed.
 Sadly however, if the problem is found too late, little effective treatment is available, and the child is faced with living his/her life with only one good eye (monocular vision).

-Become a Certified Preschool Vision Screener and Change a Child’s Future!
+Become a Certified Children’s Vision Screener and Change a Child’s Future!

-Prevent Blindness Ohio conducts preschool vision screening trainings for healthcare professionals, community volunteers and educators.
+Prevent Blindness, Ohio Affiliate conducts children’s vision screening trainings for healthcare professionals, community volunteers and educators.
 The training includes:

 - Instruction on how to perform stereopsis and distance visual acuity screening